 You can customize your raised beds if they are modular designed like Vego Garden products.
 You can be a little creative to place them at your backyard, frontyard, a patio, a slope or even balcony and rooftop.

 The raised garden beds have an excellent drainage system, which will remove the excess water from the soil.
 However, it can also drain the important minerals and nutrition with the water, which is a con of using raised beds.

 The raised beds require good maintenance all the time.
 You need to take care of watering, drainage, and essential nutrition as well.
 Moreover, you need to replace the material over time to maintain the good health of your plants.

-Unlike using treated wood material which can also lead to chemical leaching, metal raised beds like Vego Garden products have a 20+ years design life.
+Using treated wood material can also lead to chemical leaching.
+Metal raised beds, like Vego Garden products, have a 20+ years design life.
 They’re using high quality paint and are very sturdy and require minimum maintenance.
 Check out our collections at: https://vegogarden.com/collections/all.